Welcome Johnny & Jane: A Listening Project

-An effective way of fostering a trauma-informed culture specifically for veterans has been created by psychologist and award winning author Paula Caplan, Ph.D.* It is based on the book When Johnny and Jane Come Marching Home: How All of Us Can Help Veterans, which is about the painful isolation many veterans experience.
-It offers us a simple way to help veterans and teaches nonveterans the art of compassionate listening.
-The astonishing power of listening, often these days underestimated, is explored with regard to having nonveterans simply listen with respect and without judgment to the stories of veterans from all United States wars since World War II.
+Upon returning home and to civilian life, many veterans struggle to reconnect to the community and suffer from a sense of extreme isolation because of their military experiences.
+An effective way of supporting veterans and to welcome them back into the community has been created by psychologist and award winning author Paula Caplan, Ph.D.
+It is based on the book When Johnny and Jane Come Marching Home: How All of Us Can Help Veterans, which is about the painful isolation many veterans experience upon returning home.
+It offers us a simple way to help veterans and teaches non-veterans the art of compassionate listening.
+The astonishing power of listening, often these days underestimated, is explored with regard to having non-veterans simply listen with respect and without judgment to the stories of veterans from all United States wars since World War II.

 - Why Parents Give Amphetamines and Other Risky Psychiatric Drugs to the Children They Love In an important recent blog, Michael Cornwall explores the very complicated issue of Psychiatric Prescribing to Children and the issues parents face.… more